Skip to main content

 Aside from standard data types used throughout FlutterFlow, you can also create parameters that are of type:

-• Widget Builders: Widget builders allow the component users to pass in widgets to be used within the component's widget tree.
-This is especially useful when you want users to dynamically subsitute content for some part of a component - like displaying an item in a custom dropdown, or creating a component for some consistent layout.
+• Widget Builders: Widget builders allows you to pass in widgets to be used within the component's widget tree.
+This is especially useful when you want to dynamically substitute content for some part of a component - like displaying an item in a custom dropdown, or creating a component for some consistent layout.
 You can learn more about how to use Widget Builders here.

 Actions